glerner/wp-theme-variation-display/README.md

 ### Does this change my theme settings?

 No. It renders previews.
-“Select” applies the chosen variation via existing Site Editor APIs when available; “Preview (temporary)” does not save changes.
+“Select” applies the chosen variation via existing Site Editor APIs when available; “Preview” does not save changes.

 ### Why do some palettes show fewer labels?